 - Leaving a cut card in a reader – Possibly the worst offender on this list, but sadly we have seen it in action!
 The explanation we were given was that Information Governance colleagues would regularly walk around and check on how things were running.
 In order to avoid detection of card sharing whilst still having quick shortcut access, one card was left in a reader and then cut off, so IG couldn’t see the card in the reader or even know that the behaviour was going on.

 Some people don’t think NHS smartcards are the best and from the list above it’s clear to see that there is some education around the issue of cybersecurity to be done generally.
 It’s a strong case for how sometimes poorly managed technology can hinder users rather than benefit them, but sadly there are often unsafe workaround tactics like these that harbour high risk behaviour.

 However, we think when smartcards are used properly they do the job for the NHS and we’ve even developed ways to maximise the security and efficiency with them.

 From our experience with IT departments in the NHS we listened to these extensive issues some Trusts have with the smartcard.
-From there we expanded our iO identity agent capability and iO Virtual Smartcard was created.
+From there we expanded our identity and access management solutions and Virtual Smartcard was created.
 There are a wealth of benefits to using our Virtual Smartcard product, but most importantly we built it to maximise the security around authentication whilst still addressing the user issues we have witnessed along the way.